Shreya Ghoshal: Early life

-Ghoshal completed her schooling up to eighth grade at the Atomic Energy Central School No.4 in Rawatbhata, where she was a classmate of the former CEO of Twitter, Parag Agrawal.
-In 1995, she won the All India Light Vocal Music Competition, New Delhi, organised by Sangam Kala Group, in Light Vocal group in sub-junior level.
+Ghoshal completed her schooling up to eighth grade at the Atomic Energy Central School No.4 in Rawatbhata.
+In 1995, she won the All India Light Vocal Music Competition, New Delhi, organized by Sangam Kala Group, in Light Vocal group in sub-junior level.
 In 1997, when her father was transferred to the Bhabha Atomic Research Centre, she was relocated to Mumbai, with her family and studied at the Atomic Energy Central School in Anushakti Nagar.
 She joined the Atomic Energy Junior College to study science.
 She dropped out from the junior college and enrolled at the SIES College of Arts, Science, and Commerce in Mumbai, where she took up arts with English as her major.

 Ghoshal's mother used to help her in rehearsals and accompany her on the Tanpura, starting with mostly Bengali songs.
 At the age of six, Ghoshal began receiving formal training in classical music.
-She trained with Late Kalyanji Bhai for 18 months and continued her classical music training with Late Mukta Bhide in Mumbai.
+She trained with composer Kalyanji for 18 months and continued her classical music training with Mukta Bhide in Mumbai.
 Her first stage performance was at a club's annual function.
 When she turned six, she started her lessons in Hindustani classical music.
 In 2000, at the age of sixteen, she participated and won the television music reality show Sa Re Ga Ma (now Sa Re Ga Ma Pa) on the channel Zee TV.

 Career

-Ghoshal's first recording was "Ganraj Rangi Nachato", which is a cover version of a Marathi song originally sung by Lata Mangeshkar.
+Ghoshal's first recording was "Ganraj Rangi Nachto", which is a cover version of a Marathi song originally sung by Lata Mangeshkar.
 Her first studio album was Bendhechhi Beena, which was released on 1 January 1998, with 14 tracks.
 Some of her earlier albums are O Tota Pakhi Re, Ekti Katha (1999), and Mukhor Porag (2000).
 Ghoshal recorded Bengali studio album Rupasi Raate (2002).
 Ghoshal recorded devotional songs in albums like Banomali Re (2002), and later, Krishna Bina Ache Ke (2007).